lreb/git-lab/README.md

 `git checkout .`
 You can also revert uncommitted changes only to particular file or directory:

-`git checkout [some_dir|file.txt]`
-Yet another way to revert all uncommitted changes (longer to type, but works from any subdirectory):

 `git reset --hard HEAD`
 This will remove all local untracked files, so only git tracked files remain: